valefar-on-discord/ethstaker-deposit-cli/docs/src/new_mnemonic.md

 ## Note

 The newly generated mnemonic **must** be written down, on a piece of paper or transferred to steel.
 The clipboard is cleared when this command finishes.
 If the mnemonic is lost and the validator does not have a withdrawal address, funds **cannot** be recovered.

+To make a deposit for a different amount other than 32 ETH, you need to have an existing keystore file or create one by using either the above command or **[existing-mnemonic](existing_mnemonic.md)**.
+Then, use the **[partial-deposit](partial_deposit.md)** command to specify the desired amount for each validator.